possibilities/claude-composer/work-on-readme/prompt.md

 - Figure out which section that needs to be written next
 - Ask me if I'm ready for you to write the next section
+- Deeply research the topic in the codebase
 - Write the content and show me
 - Prompt me to either accept it or ask for edits